colosseum-wiot/user-documentation/docs/source/news_announcements/gpu_nodes_announcement.rst

 The reservation pages have been adjusted to allow this new feature.

 A dedicated webpage (https://experiments.colosseum.net/images) has been created to manage Colosseum Docker images, and where users can interact with the Colosseum Docker registry via push, commit, export, and delete.
-(Reference :doc:`this page <manage_docker_containers>`).
+(Reference :doc:`this page </container_mgmt/manage_docker_containers>`).

 Base images have been already loaded for all teams, and users can build their own images via Dockerfiles by starting from this GitHub Repo: https://github.com/colosseum-wiot/colosseum-dockerfiles/.

 A user can choose to reserve SRN and GPU separately, or together in a single reservation.
 Once a GPU reservation is up, users can simply ssh into the Docker container as for the SRN one.
-(Reference :doc:`this page <logging_into_a_gpu>`).
-Moreover, to allow communication between LXC and Docker containers, users should follow :doc:`this guide <connecting_srn_and_gpu_reservations>`.
+(Reference :doc:`this page </getting_started/logging_into_a_gpu>`).
+Moreover, to allow communication between LXC and Docker containers, users should follow :doc:`this guide </reservations/connecting_srn_and_gpu_reservations>`.
 Please, let us know any questions or issues that you might encounter.